 Valley of the Kings is without question one of the most historically significant archeological sites in the world, and it one which features in nearly all of our Egypt tour packages.
 For roughly 200 years, archeologists have been exploring the valley where many of Ancient Egypt’s New Kingdom kings were buried.
 During this time, they have discovered 62 ancient tombs in the valley, along with a number of extra tombs and tomb entrances, with the latest discovery being made in 2008.
 The valley is essentially a royal necropolis that was used by the rulers of Egypt for a period of 500 years.

-The Valley of the Kings, also known as the Kings Valley, is one of Egypt’s biggest tourist attractions, with an average of around 5,000 people visiting the site each day.
+The Valley of the Kings, also known as the Kings Valley, is one of the most visited Luxor tourist attractions, with an average of around 5,000 people visiting the site each day.
 On days when Nile River cruise ships dock in Luxor, the number of tourists can climb to as many as 9,000.
 It is without doubt one of the most fascinating places in all of Egypt.

 A Brief History Of The Valley Of The Kings

 Even though exploration in the Valley of the Kings started roughly 200 years ago, and despite 65 tombs having been discovered during this time, only eleven of them have been completely recorded.
 Tombs that are discovered are classified as either major tombs or minor tombs.
 Minor tombs generally don’t contain anything of interest.
 Even many of the major tombs discovered revealed very little, and quite often they have been virtually empty due to tomb robbers.